-Was it when you ordered a last-minute package of batteries, re-watched “Fleabag” in a day, or had Whole Foods deliver a week’s worth of snacks to your apartment?
+Was it when you ordered a last-minute package of batteries, re-watched “Fleabag” in a day, tuned in to Thursday Night Football, or had Whole Foods deliver a week’s worth of snacks to your apartment?

 There are other issues you should consider when deciding to do the bulk of your shopping on Amazon.
 The proliferation of third-party sellers in its marketplace can make it more difficult to determine the quality and if you’re getting the best price.
 And Amazon is such a powerful, longtime force in online shopping that sometimes it’s easy to forget that there are alternatives to get your goods or order your groceries.
 The company’s Prime service is facing increased competition from other retailers with fast shipping and large selections.

 Let’s find out if you still benefit financially from the membership, or if there’s life after Prime.
 Answer the following questions and we can help you decide if it’s still worth paying for Amazon.
 We also share some tips on how you can pay less.